bennettyardley/Picture-Sorter/README.md

 # Picture-Sorter
 A program to sort pictures by their date taken.
+Uses File Attributes to find and sort the pictures.